AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-07-09-jekyll-comment-system-github-issues.md

 1. Only loads the comment system once the user has scrolled to the end of the page.
 2. Sanitizes each comment to escape special characters and prevent XSS attacks.
-3. Uses moment.js to display relative dates, like you see on most comment systems.
+3. Displays relative dates (e.g., `X hours ago`), like you see on most comment systems.

 That last point is really optional.
 My two key concerns were to improve my comment system's performance and to ensure that users can't get away with XSS via GitHub comments.